Let’s face it; suffering sucks. But I want to talk to you about changing this. I want to talk to you about a different way of suffering.

 The bigger the gap between your hands, the bigger the tension of the rubber band and so the bigger the discomfort and suffering you experience from the meaning gap.

 In the way that we know (the first way), we are passive victims of our habitual response to situations like the one we’re currently suffering through.
-When this sort of thing happens to us we always feel like this.
 The uncomfortable experience consumes our energy and leaves us a little damaged and depleted.
 I call this "suffering-in".

 You can either be "in" the suffering or "on" the suffering.
 When you are "suffering-in" the suffering is something that all of you is enclosed within, and you are a passive victim of it with no choice.
 All there is to experience is the feeling of suffering and all you can do we endure it as best you can.
 It's pretty damned uncomfortable and we hope it will pass quickly.